Jedd’s Training Update – Fire Walk with Me

 - This Week’s Challenge – Sledge Hammer Deadlift

 Tags: blob, blob lifting, block weights, grip strength, hammer levering, hand strength, pinch grip, pinch grip training, pinching, sledge hammer levering, sledge levering, thumb training, wrist strength

 This entry was posted on Thursday, August 27th, 2009 at 9:55 pm and is filed under feats of strength bending, grip strength blob, how to improve grip strength, improve grip strength crush, old strongman feats of strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.